 - a.
-Follow up to ensure everyone has completed Part 1 of GreekLifeEdu. - b.
+Follow up to ensure everyone has completed Part 1 of GreekLifeEdu.
+Part 2 should be completed before Initiation. - b.
 Ask everyone to share one thing he has learned from GreekLifeEdu. - c.
 Ask everyone to share one thing he has done differently since completing GreekLifeEdu.